Discover How You Can Turn Bad Investments Into Good Ones Using Risk Management, Strategy, And Timing.

 Sorry, long-term investment success doesn't work that way.

-The key principle is the risk management process – not the investment product it is applied to.
-It is about process – not product.
+The key principle is the risk management process – not the investment product it's applied to.
+It's about process – not product.

-However, a viable, low risk strategy is to sell out-of-the-money puts on new positions you seek to acquire so you can add current income to your portfolio while potentially acquiring new stocks for cheaper than they are selling today.
+However, a viable, low risk strategy is to sell out-of-the-money puts on new positions you seek to acquire.
+This way, you can add current income to your portfolio while potentially acquiring new stocks for less than they are selling today.

 The truth is there are no bad investment products.
 They are neutral and have known characteristics.
 However, there are bad strategies applied to investment products.

-What is relevant is a valid timing process that can keep your capital out of the long-term bear markets and in the long-term bull markets.
-Again, it is about process – not product.
+What's relevant is a valid timing process that can keep your capital out of the long-term bear markets and in the long-term bull markets.
+Again, it's about process – not product.

 The key is to realize there is no such thing as an inherently good or bad investment.

-Everyone want to know, “What is a good investment?”, but it’s a fundamentally flawed question that sends your thinking in the wrong direction.
-It is the myth of the magic pill – a one stop solution.
+Everyone wants to know, “What is a good investment?”, but it's a fundamentally flawed question that sends your thinking in the wrong direction.
+It's the myth of the magic pill – a one stop solution.